cass-community/cass-community.github.io/_impacts/README.md

-# Highlights Contributor README
+# Impact Stories Contributor README

-This document is intended to provide guidance for contributing to the highlights section of the site and individual highlights on the <https://cass.community> website.
+This document is intended to provide guidance for contributing to the impacts section of the site and individual highlights on the <https://cass.community> website.
 It is very much a work in progress.
 If things are wrong, unclear, or missing, please file an [issue](https://github.com/cass-community/new/issues).

 Most of the information here is organized by the specific keys in the [TEMPLATE.md](TEMPLATE.md) file.  *But please also note and follow the [Best Practices](#best-practices) guidance*.